apitoolkit/testkit/README.md

     - date: $.resp.json.createdAt %Y-%m-%d %H:%M:%S %Z
 ```

-Here, we first provide a JSONPath to the date followed by the date's format.
+In the example above, we first provide a JSONPath to the date followed by the date's format.

 <details>
 <summary><b>More on the date format</b></summary>